 In establishing an assessment program, teachers should ensure that the types of assessment tasks used are appropriate to the outcomes being assessed.
 Generally, it will be necessary to use a range of assessment tasks and types in order to enable students to demonstrate achievement in relation to the outcomes.

 Where activities or tasks are scheduled throughout a course, greater weight would generally be given to those tasks undertaken towards the end of the course.
 For example, in a 200-hour course extending over Years 9 and 10, the assessment information collected in Year 10 provides the more complete picture of student achievement.
 There are, however, a number of different ways of organising the teaching/learning program for a course.
 The scheduling of tasks and the weights applied should reflect the course organisation.

-Some students with special education needs will require adjustments to assessment practices in order to demonstrate what they know and can do in relation to syllabus outcomes and content.
+Some students with disability will require adjustments to assessment practices in order to demonstrate what they know and can do in relation to syllabus outcomes and content.
 The type of adjustments and support will vary according to the particular needs of the student and the requirements of the activity.